gangel85/CLAS12_Analysis_BSA_Counts/README.md

 The Class AnalysisSIDIS.java deal with filling those bins for all the relevant infromation and later save on an hipo files.

-In order to enhance the Particle class, a ParticleREC.java class has been created.
+In order to enhance the Particle class,a ParticleREC.java class has been created.
 This class will add to the particle the Traj and Calorimeter banks so to be passed to the Fiducial cuts routine.

+A class Photons is used to define good photons based on his internal cuts.

+THe charged hadrons are built using two classes: ChargedParticle, that read a ParticleREC and define the properites of that hadron by computing Phi Trento ,Z , PT, pseudorapidity (not working yet)

+Pi0 are created using: Pi0_Particle that take the Photons class and performe the combination of photons to provide the pi0.
+Several fitting procedures are available but only one has been implemented in the current status.

 Fiducial Cuts:
 The fiducial cuts are created trough the usage of a MAP.
 The MAP is created with a key tha tis the PID and a list of cuts that are going to be activated for that PID.
 For exampole now for PID 11 there are 3 cuts activated : Sampling Fraction, PCAL, DC.
 While for pid 211 only DC.
 This is the standard implementation of the class but an user ca modify this map of cuts as wish , adding and removing particles or detectors cuts or adding a new .java file containing a new cut.
 The new cut should be written as " impements DetectorCut" so to inherit all the right properties.